OsmanAlec/OsmanAlec/README.md

 ## Featured Projects

 **Anterric**
 A rogue-like dungeon crawler, story-driven video game that earned **first place at Games Fleadh**.
-Built as part of a team over the course of 2 months.
+Built as part of a team over the course of 1 month.

 **Local Business Websites**
 I've built a couple of websites using **Next.js**, actively listening to client and customer feedback for iteration and maintenance.